James Calder and Co

 The Shore Brewery Yard c.1890 - Pic.
 The Noted Breweries of Great Britain and Ireland.

-In 1905, James Calder & Co (Alloa) Ltd was registered as a limited liability company to acquire the business.
+In 1905, James Calder & Co (Alloa) Ltd was registered as a limited liability company to acquire the brewing business.

-In 1910 Calder's Won a gold medal at the Brussels Exhibition for its aerated beverage.
+In 1910 Calder's won a gold medal at the Brussels Exhibition for its aerated beverage.

 In 1913 John J. Calder was appointed manager, by the receiver of Samuel Allsopp & Sons Ltd, which was then in severe difficulties.
 He was also appointed chairman of Archibald Arrol & Sons Ltd, Alloa brewery, in 1918.